IRS Forms

 Filing mechanics and deadlines for fiduciaries

-If the trust wants to allocate estimated tax payments to beneficiaries, file Form 1041‑T by the 65th day after year end, March 6, 2025 for a 2024 calendar year.
-Those allocations appear on K‑1 Box 13, Code A, and beneficiaries treat them as estimated tax paid on January 15, 2025.
+If the trust wants to allocate estimated tax payments to beneficiaries, file Form 1041‑T by the 65th day after year end, March 6, 2026 for a 2025 calendar year.
+This 65‑day deadline is strict, attaching Form 1041‑T to Form 1041, even a timely or extended one, does not extend it, and the IRS will reject a late‑filed election.
+Those allocations appear on K‑1 Box 13, Code A, and the allocated amount is treated as if paid or credited to the beneficiaries on the last day of the entity's tax year.

 Provide each beneficiary with a copy of their K‑1 by the Form 1041 due date, including extensions.
 Beneficiaries then include the K‑1 items in the tax year in which the trust or estate’s year ends, which can lead to timing differences for fiscal‑year trusts.